Coping with Flat Feet

 A 3D scan of your feet is taken and a detailed prescription is created for you from which a pair of orthotics can be made.
 A prescription orthotic device is then produced which fits inside your footwear comfortably to support your arch and feet in their most optimal position, which will affect leg and body posture.

 Obviously different conditions will require specific therapy.
 This may involve exercises, mobilisation, manipulation, massage, footwear advice, postural balance programs, dry needling or, in some cases, radial shock wave therapy.
-All of these options will be discussed with your Podiatrist if they feel you require this treatment.
+All of these options will be discussed with your Podiatrist if they feel you require this care management.

 How can we help?